-In meeting its mission, the UCLA CIBER grant supports programs that have an educational reach off the UCLA campus to the business and local community, and partners with a variety of organizations such as the Los Angeles Chamber of Commerce, the Asia Society and the Association of Pacific Rim Universities (APRU) on some key programs that effectively meet this charge.
+The UCLA CIBER grant has supported some key outreach initiatives to develop and support programs that have an educational reach off campus to local and business communities, partnering with a variety of organizations such as the Los Angeles Chamber of Commerce, the Asia Society and the Association of Pacific Rim Universities (APRU) on some key programs that effectively meet this charge.
 For more information on these particular programs, please contact Robert Spich, UCLA CIBER Faculty Director of Programs.

 In September 2012, the Los Angeles Chamber of Commerce, UCLA Anderson and the U.S. and Foreign Commercial Service held the fourth annual America's Business Forum (ABF) "Creating Jobs Through Exports" on the UCLA campus.
 The two-day program brought together senior commercial officers stationed at 14 U.S. embassies in the Western Hemisphere to discuss export opportunities in Canada, Mexico and Latin America that can help create jobs, bolster trade and grow Southern California's economy.
 The event attracted more than 200 local business leaders who engaged in roundtable discussions on economic and political assessments, legal considerations and finance and logistics.
 Country briefings to discuss best practices across countries took place and private one-on-one consultations were also available for companies.
 The event was sponsored by City National Bank, The Ports of Long Beach and Los Angeles, Bank of America, FedEx Services Inc., UPS, Mercury Air Group and Musick Peeler & Garrett LLP.
 The fifth annual ABF will return to the UCLA campus on September 25, 2013, and will focus on free trade agreements with countries in the region.